Spectral gaps of random graphs and applications: Gap process theorem

 \section{Gap process theorem}

 In this section we prove a general process-version theorem for the spectral gap below the connectivity threshold.
 We recall the definition of $\LMP[t][k],$ the continuous time Linial-Meshulam process.
-Let $F_k$ denote the collection of all $k$-faces of the $n$-simplex, and let $\{T_\sigma, \sigma \in F_k\}$ be an i.i.d.\ family of $\Exponential(1)$ variables.
+Let $F_k$ denote the collection of all possible $k$--faces on $n$ vertices, and let $F_k(S)$ for simplicial complex $S$ be all $k$--faces of $S$.
+Let $\{T_\sigma, \sigma \in F_k\}$ be an i.i.d.\ family of $\Exponential(1)$ variables.
 Define $\{\LMP[t][k], t \geq 0\}$ to be the continuous time Markov process where $\LMP[0][k]$ is the complete $(k-1)$-skeleton of the $n$-simplex and its $k$-faces are given by